-The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows NT.
+The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows.
 The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.

-Apache httpd was launched in 1995, has been the most popular web server on the Internet since April 1996, and celebrates its 20th birthday as a project this February.
+The Apache HTTP Server ("httpd") was launched in 1995 and it has been the most popular web server on the Internet since April 1996.
+It has celebrated its 20th birthday as a project in February 2015.

-The Apache HTTP Server ("httpd") is a project of The Apache Software Foundation.
+The Apache HTTP Server is a project of The Apache Software Foundation.

 Great!
 We have updated our download page in an effort to better utilize our mirrors.
-We hope that by making it easier to use our mirrors that we will be able to provide a better download experience.
+We hope that by making it easier to use our mirrors, we will be able to provide a better download experience.